manticoresoftware/manticoresearch/manual/Creating_a_table/Creating_a_sharded_table/Creating_a_sharded_table.md

 #### Create a Replicated Sharded Table

-In case you require to ensure that your data is safe and bypass server outages, you probably already have multiple nodes.
-You need to set up a replication cluster with the name `c`, add all the nodes you want to be in it by following the original manual instructions, and after that, you can create the table with the given replication factor.
+In case you need to ensure data safety and protection against server outages, you likely already have multiple nodes.
+Set up a replication cluster with any name you prefer – for simplicity, throughout this documentation we'll assume the cluster you created is named `c`.
+Add all desired nodes by following the original manual instructions, and then create your table with the specified replication factor.

 Let's assume you have created a replication cluster with 3 nodes and want to create a table that will be sharded into 10 and have at least one copy on each node.
 You should create it by following the next query: